Gabri0n/glab-blog/content/posts/post1.md

 ---
-title: "My First Post"
+title: "Understanding Ipv4 and Ipv6"
-date: 2024-01-01
+date: 2025-04-21
-summary: "A short summary of my awesome Post."
+summary: "An overview of IPv4 and IPv6"
 tags:
-  - "Post"
+  - "IPv4"
-  - "go"
+  - "IPv6"
 ---
-# DRAFT, STILL IN PROGRESS
+#DRAFT, STILL IN PROGRESS

 # Understanding Ipv4 and Ipv6
+After reading this post you will be able to explain what IPv4 and IPv6 addresses are, how they are created, how they are used, and how they, along with the necessary hardware, run the internet.
+Happy reading!

 ## A Brief History